jiaolang771/aicad/Multiscale_DNN/README.md

 ## Note

-- The actual dimensions for the input arrays are derived from the formula: \( \frac{n \times (n-1)}{2} \), which is the formula for combinations.
 - The code uses synthetic data for illustration purposes.
 Replace the random data generation with your data loading mechanism to work with real-world data.
-- Adjust hyperparameters like the number of epochs, batch size, etc., as required.
+- Adjust hyperparameters like the number of epochs, batch size, etc., for your own task and dataset.

 ## License